A group of young people walking on the street and talking.

 If you stop smoking, the body’s mirtazapine level rises, and you might need to reduce your dose of mirtazapine slowly over one week.

-Go to your doctor for advice if you stop or start smoking.
+Go to your doctor for advice if you stop or start smoking, or if you switch to vaping or a nicotine replacement product instead of smoking.

 Do not take mirtazapine if you take monoamine oxidase inhibitor antidepressants (MAOIs) or have taken them in the last two weeks.
 MAOIs include isocarboxazid, moclobemide, phenelzine and tranylcypromine.

-The mirtazapine tablets that you swallow may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.
+The mirtazapine tablets that you swallow may not be suitable for you if you have problems eating some sugars or dairy foods, as they contain lactose.

 The mirtazapine orodispersible (‘melt in your mouth’) tablets contain aspartame, which can be a problem for people who have a condition called phenylketonuria.

-Let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.
+Always let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.

 Taking mirtazapine may make you feel tired, dizzy or less alert when you start taking it.

 This could affect you if you drive a car, ride a bike, use machines, or do anything else that needs a lot of focus.
-It might be best to stop doing these things for the first few days, until you know how it affects you or the side effects pass.

 Pregnancy